FranxYao/Distributional-Generalization-in-Natural-Language-Processing/README.md

 If anyone interested in colaborating, please contact me.
 We aim to use this project to navigate current and future research in this area, similar to the project [DGM4NLP](https://github.com/FranxYao/Deep-Generative-Models-for-Natural-Language-Processing).
-We do not simply list papers - we aim to build up a knowledge graph/ a roadmap/ or a mind palace that knows what are the works, what is the relations between these works, what we have gone through, where we are, and where we should go.
+We do not simply list papers - we aim to build up a knowledge graph/ a roadmap/ or a mind palace that knows what are the works, what are the relations between these works, what we have gone through, where we are, and where we should go.

 ----